MikeHankinson/Mapping_Earthquakes/README.md

 ----------------------------------------------------------------------------------

 ## Project Approach
-Used JavaScript and the D3.js library to retrive coordinates and magnitues of recent earthquakes from the GeoJSON database.
+Used JavaScript and the D3.js library to retrieve coordinates and magnitudes of recent earthquakes from the GeoJSON database.

 ## Skills Learnd